MeryemB1/MeryemB1/README.md

 ### Hi there 👋

 My name is Karim Meryem
-#### AI Engineer | Data Scientist | Former UI/UX Designer
+#### AI Engineer | Data Scientist | neuromorph
 - 🎓 Graduate specialized in Artificial Intelligence and Data Science
-- 🤖 Passionate about AI research, computer vision, and biomedical imaging
+- 🤖 Passionate about AI research, computer vision, and bio inspired ai
 - 💻 Experienced in Python, deep learning frameworks (PyTorch, TensorFlow), and web development
 - ✨ Always eager to learn and explore new technologies